 The coral reef fisheries there, as in most of the Philippines, was in serious decline from overfishing and destructive fishing techniques.
 University scientists convinced the villagers to set aside a portion of the reef as a community coral reef reserve.
 Fishers monitored their catch and after several years it became clear that the reserve was helping.
 Fishers were catching more fish from less coastal area than before the reserve was set up.
 After ten years, the University researchers felt the project was a success and they disbanded the project.
 The villagers held a town meeting and voted to allow fishing in the reserve.
 It was soon destroyed and fishing catches fell to the low level experienced before the project started.

 The moral to this story is that the presence and influence of the university researchers convinced the villagers to try the reserve.
 But the personal relationships within the community were held in check, with a multitude of issues unresolved, by the presence of the research program, and its personnel.
-When the researchers left, the relationships resumed exactly where they left off a decade earlier.
+When the researchers left, the relationships resumed exactly where they left off a decade earlier and the reserve boundaries were ignored by fishermen.
+In the long run the project failed - but the moral of the story is clear:

 When Tongan people suggested they would try to set up a giant clam sanctuary, I gave advice on biological questions and scientific matters quickly and publicly.
 I shrugged when they talked about social and legal issues.
 Most of the time I was off surveying the reefs - highly visible with my team of volunteers taking measurements, waving flags, shouting back and forth near the villages.